-Have you ever heard the expression ‘the devil is in the details?’
-In photography, the devil is called Chromatic Aberration.
-CA to its friends.
+Have you ever heard the expression ‘the devil is in the details’?
+In photography, the devil is Chromatic Aberration (CA).

-In this article you will learn how to deal with CA by minimising it in camera and how to correct it with Adobe Lightroom in post-processing.
+In this article, you will learn how to deal with CA. First, by minimising it in-camera.
+Then, by correcting it in post-processing with Adobe Lightroom.

-Every colour behaves in its own particular way when passing through a material.
-This is why a prism can separate those colours from each other, or “disperse” them, and we see them individually, forming the familiar rainbow.
+Every color behaves in its own particular way when passing through a material.
+A prism “disperses” them, and they form a familiar rainbow.

-There are two types of CA: Longitudinal and Transverse CA.
+There are two types of Chromatic Aberration: Longitudinal and Lateral Chromatic Aberration.

 Longitudinal Chromatic Aberration

-Longitudinal (or axial) CA, LoCA, occurs when the lens cannot focus all the different colours on its focal plane (the sensor).
-One or more colours are then focused either in front or behind the focal plane.
+It appears when the lens cannot focus on all the different colors on its focal plane (the sensor).

-LoCA appears in highly contrasted areas and it can be visible at the edges or at the centre of the frame.
-It presents itself as a blurred purple or green fringe either in front or behind the object in focus.
+It presents itself as a blurred purple or green fringe.
+It’s either in front or behind the object in focus.

-The image below shows a fair amount of chromatic aberration.
-It’s along all the highly contrasted edges, regardless of their position in the frame.
+The image below shows some chromatic aberration.
+It’s along all the contrasting edges, regardless of their position in the frame.

-LoCA is easily identified.
-It changes colours when you focus in front or behind the object and it disappears when you move your lens to a narrow aperture.
+LoCA is easy to identify.
+It changes colors when you focus in front of or behind the object.
+And it disappears at a narrow aperture.

-From the image above, you can see that the blurred purple colour in the image taken at f/1.4 is also in front of the window edge and not just alongside it.
-This makes it difficult to correct in post processing.
+Take a look at the image below.
+The blurred purple color in the image taken at f/1.4 is in front of the window edge.
+It’s not only alongside it.
+This makes it difficult to correct in post-processing.

 Transverse Chromatic Aberration